There's lots of great art on Twitter today for Star Wars May the Fourth (Be With You) Day.

 Insert gimme hands here; that's us.

 We want your gay space generals, your bisexual robots, we want your asexual space ships and pansexual aliens.
-However you queer science fiction, that's what we want.
+However you queer speculative fiction, that's what we want.

 We want great adventure stories and we want to be part of raising your voice, in helping you shout loud enough that even those living under rocks understand that everywhere they will ever go there are LGBT+ people.
 Gay or ace or black or disabled people having time travel, intergalactic, alien adventures because guess what?
 Millions of human beings are right this moment gay or ace or black or disabled and their stories are not ewww, they're amazing.